 Tango is possibly not about dancing at all.
-Insofar as I have understood dancing as an interior experience of music entering and using my body, tango is not that.
+Insofar as I have until now understood dancing as an interior experience of music entering and using my body, tango is not that.
 For the leader, it’s all brain, design, maneuver.
 For the follower, it’s about suppressing any nerve of musical response, which would inevitably take you out of sync.
-Instead you devoutly match the rhythm of your leader (whether or not he seems to be able to hear the music).
+Instead you devoutly match the musicality of your leader (whether or not he seems to be able to hear the music).

 For women, besides not having to smile, it’s about a man giving you something.
 That something, when you get it, is what you’ve wanted from every boy who’s ever smiled at you – tenderness, attention, thrill.
 Mature women may be resigned to never getting this for more than eleven minutes in any relationship, but with tango you can at least get the eleven minutes reliably.

 For men, it’s also about what they can never get enough of – quickies with an endless stream of hotties.
 They don’t have to look good, say the right thing, afford expensive drinks, understand women, or “perform”.
 All they have to do is dance.
 It’s a hard dance.
 No man will be much desired on the dance floor with less than 3 years of experience, but for some it’s clear that this was by far the most accessible route to getting women in their arms.
 (Followers can keep up, more-or-less, in much less time.)

 Sometimes our bodies barely touch but the synchronization is electric, other times we are pressed full length against each other.
 Sometimes, he walks “inside” my legs, so our inner thighs touch – an experience so lush I must steel myself not to swoon and miss the next move.